 Australia – General Etiquette

-First things first, it’s important to note that Australians are very down to earth people.
+First things first, it’s important to note that Australians are very down-to-earth people.
 Honesty and authenticity are valued traits, whereas arrogance is always looked down upon.
-If you come across relatively modest, and avoid boasting about any past achievements, then you’ll fit in fairly well in Australia.
+If you come across as relatively modest, and avoid boasting about any past achievements, then you’ll fit in fairly well in Australia.
 Aussies tend to have a reputation as being laid back.
 When meeting an Australian, ensure to shake their hand and greet them with a warm smile, that way you’ll have no problems making friends.

 If you speak to a Melbournian they will say that Melbourne is the best city in Australia and if you speak to a Sydney sider they will say Sydney is the best city in Australia.
 It would probably be best not to get into a discussion on this subject.